Cal Raleigh Player Props: Mariners vs. Yankees

 Cal Raleigh At The Plate

-- Raleigh has had an RBI in 16 games this year (26.2%), including eight multi-RBI outings (13.1%).
+- Raleigh has an RBI in 16 of 62 games this season, with multiple RBI in eight of them.
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.